gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    which is disabled by default in many DTLS implementations, or post-handshake messages in DTLS 1.3, which does not allow periodic mutual endpoint re-authentication or re-keying of SCTP-AUTH.

    Parallel DTLS connections enable opening a new DTLS connection performing an handshake, while the existing DTLS connection is kept in place.
 In DTLS 1.3 the handshake MAY be a full handshake or a resumption handshake, and resumption can be done while the original connection is still open.
 In DTLS 1.2 the handshake MUST be a full handshake.
 The new parallel connection MUST use the same DTLS version as the existing connection.

-   On handshake completion, DTLS/SCTP shall switch to the security context of the new DTLS connection for protection of user message and then ensure delivery of all the SCTP chunks using the old DTLS connections security context.
+   On DTLS handshake completion, DTLS/SCTP starts using the security context of the new DTLS connection for protection of ULP user messages and then ensure delivery of all the SCTP chunks using the old DTLS connections security context.
 When that has been achieved DTLS/SCTP shall close the old DTLS connection and discard the related security context.